 Make sure that the nuts and bolts of your favorite airline pet crate are made of metal and not plastic.
-This is an obvious decision, simply because metal promises strength and durability and hence, the safety of your dog in the event of strong turbulences.
+This is an obvious decision, simply because metal promises strength and durability and hence, the safety of your dog in the event of strong turbulence.
 However, some IATA dog crates have metal bolts covered in plastic caps, which are allowed by most airlines without a problem.

 Food & Water Bowls

 It is inevitable for a dog to get hungry and thirsty during travels.
 For this, airplane crates are required to have two separate food and water dishes, ideally made of stainless steel.
-These travel food and water dishes must be attached to the crate door itself so that the airlines representative is able to access the dishes without having to open the kennel door.
+These travel food and water dishes must be attached to the crate door itself so that the airline representative is able to access the dishes without having to open the kennel door.
 Thus, your dog will be fed properly without the risk of them moving out of the crate.

 Dog owners are required to put down all the feeding instructions of their dogs on the crate along with a bag of food.
-While the airlines handlers will feed your dog, they must know about your pet’s food habits, allergies, intolerances, etc. to be sure of what they are going to feed him/her.
+While the airline’s handlers will feed your dog, they must know about your pet’s food habits, allergies, intolerances, etc. to be sure of what they are going to feed him/her.
 Also, prefer dry dog food to avoid moisture that would result in a lot of peeing.

-If there are very specific problems that you know your dog is susceptible to have when flying or traveling, check with your vet some any sort of light medication to make the whole journey easier on them.
+If there are very specific problems that you know your dog is susceptible to have when flying or traveling, check with your vet some sort of light medication to make the whole journey easier on them.

-As an owner travelling with your pet by air, you must include your pet’s vital information right on top of the crate.
+As an owner traveling with your pet by air, you must include your pet’s vital information right on top of the crate.
 The basic information should contain your dog’s name, your contact number, flight number, final destination, your address and the contact information of someone at the final destination.
 The pet documents will ensure quick recovery of your dog should there be an unforeseen circumstance where you are unable to find your dog.

 Just like bags loaded in the wrong plane, it may happen that your crate gets loaded in the wrong plane mistakenly.
 Having all these seemingly obvious details clearly displayed atop may spare you stress you do not need.

 Ventilation is one of the top concerns of owners when it comes to making their dogs travel in crates by air.
-This is because we have never been in a plane’s hold, and it cannot be very great to stay there for hours, alone, in the dark.
+This is because we have never been on a plane’s hold, and it cannot be very great to stay there for hours, alone, in the dark.
 Our imagination makes it come across very stuffy, and it surely is.

 Consequently, a IATA dog crate should have air holes on all the four sides of the crate, at least halfway on each side of the crate.
 For domestic flights, on the other hand, the crate needs to have two vent sides apart from the door.
-Having said that, it is always advisable to buy crates with vent on all four sides as optimal airflow and pet safety are of primary importance for your dog.
+Having said that, it is always advisable to buy crates with a vent on all four sides as optimal airflow and pet safety are of primary importance for your dog.

 As per IATA guidelines, a dog travel carrier must have a lining with cushions and absorbent papers.
 These are meant to save your dog from getting injured in potential accidents during the travel.
 And obviously, they will serve as pee pads since little accidents are often happening during such stressful conditions for dogs.